{ Mario Zechner }

 In the remainder of this post, I'll go through the design process of Boxie, walk you through the schematics and PCB layout, show you how I came up with the 3D printed enclosure design, and give an overview of the software I wrote to make it all work.

-I started by thinking about how I want the boy to interact with the device.
-I'm in love with the Gameboy form factor, so I wanted a device that is similar in size and shape.
-It should be portable, so it needed to be battery powered.
+I started by thinking about how I wanted the boy to interact with the device.
+I'm in love with the Game Boy form factor, so I wanted something similar in size and shape.
+It needed to be battery powered for portability.

 In summary, the device needs to be: